Customer Loyalty and Personalization in Retail: 4 Steps to Improve Revenue Growth

 To cut complexity and really drive these efforts, you’ll need to embrace data analytics and personalization, powered by efficient new technology like customer data platforms (CDPs), which collect data and use AI-powered algorithms to match these behaviors to specific customers, and use this data to build profiles, segment, personalize and micro-target each customer.
 These CDPs are becoming increasingly crucial to every retailer’s survival in the current environment.

-Retail Personalization: What Customers Really Want
+Customer Loyalty and Personalization: What Customers Really Want

 The right data for a personalization-based transformation relies on customers and their behavior, and the data trails they leave as they shop.
 Better personalized shopping experiences are not only more effective, they’re what most consumers want.
 The majority of today’s customers are usually willing to trade personalized data in exchange for value, such as special discounts, delivery perks, early access, and other rewards.